 There are many causes of Lower back pain.
 It sometimes occurs after a specific movement such as lifting or bending incorrectly.
 It may even be a result of an accident or injury.
 Pain can also develop over time due to age-related changes in the spine.
 Additionally, Sedentary lifestyles often set the stage for lower back pain.
 Not getting enough exercise weakens those supporting muscles, therefore, creating more stress on your joints and creating stiffness.
 Likewise, being overweight can have a dramatic take on your back.
 Consequently, carrying extra kilo’s around the mid-section, pulls the pelvis forward, creating stress on the lower back.
 This may cause issues like sciatica, a herniated disc, or a pinched nerve as the back is compensating for the weight.

 Lower Back Conditions

 - Non-specific lower back pain including sprains and strains account for most acute back pain.
-Sprains are caused by overstretching or tearing ligaments, and strains are tears in tendon or muscle.
+Overstretching or tearing ligaments cause sprains.
+Strains are tears in tendon or muscle.